acutmore/proposal-keyby/README.md

     - Here R&T are just plain objects and arrays, not primitives
     - They do not enforce deeply immutable structures
     - They can contain any value, including functions
+      - However if the values do not implement `Symbol.keyBy` then `Symbol.keyBy` on the R/T will throw, rather than silently/implicitly fallback to object identity.
     - They do not compare using `===`, likely making them simpler for engines to implement
 - What about mutability?
     - It is only strongly encouraged that `Symbol.keyBy` is implemented on values that are not mutated so that it behaves consistency.
 There is no protection against a badly behaving `Symbol.keyBy` method.